Guanajuato Hotels in the Historic Center, Mexico

 These aren’t the only Guanajuato hotels in the historic center, of course.
 If you don’t find what you want here or are looking for budget options, check the map further up in this post.

-Story by editor Tim Leffel, who lives in Guanajuato and runs a company offering street food tours and historic Guanajuato walking tours there.
-Photos by Leffel except Edelmira shot, courtesy of the hotel.
-This round-up of Guanajuato hotels in the historic center was updated in October of 2023.
+Story and photos by editor Tim Leffel, who lives in Guanajuato and used to run a company offering street food tours and historic Guanajuato walking tours there.
+This round-up of Guanajuato hotels in the historic center was updated in November of 2025.

 Add Comment